streetCoderr/streetCoderr/README.md

 <h1 align="center">Hi, there👋</h1>
-<h3 align="center">I'm a backend developer primarily using nodeJs/Express/Typescript to build web servers and APIs.
+<h3 align="center">I'm a backend developer primarily using nodeJs/Express/Javascript to build web servers and APIs.
 I also contribute to open source projects particularly in the Ocaml community.
 I am passionate about contributing and collaborating with other developers on exiting projects</h3>
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=streetCoderr" alt="akhilgkrishnan" /> </p>

-- 🔭 I’m currently trying to dig into system fundamentals.
+- 🔭 I’m currently trying to dig into Design patterns in nodeJs.
 - 👯 I’m looking to collaborate on cool projects with NodeJs or OCaml.
 - 🤔 Opened to a fulltime remote role as a backend developer.
 -  🛠 Language & Tools: **NodeJs** | **Express** | **TypeScript** | **JavaScript** | **MongoDB/Mongoose** | **SQL/PostgreSql/Sequelize/Prisma** | **Redis** | **Java** | **C** | **Ocaml** | **git/github**
-- 💬 Ask me about nodeJs, OCaml, data structures and algorithms, and systems design.
+- 💬 Ask me about nodeJs, OCaml, data structures and algorithms, and design patterns.
 - 📫 How to reach me: streetcoder99@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I hava a knack for figuring out solutions to complex problems.
 When I'm not coding, I'm probably reading, playing football, or just staring at the ceiling, doing nothing.
 Of course, we are not ruling out 'sleeping' and 'eating' here :).